Sayplys/sudoku/README.md

 # Sudoku

 A simple Sudoku project designed to generate, validate, and solve Sudoku puzzles.
-This project provides functionalities for creating Sudoku boards, adding and removing numbers, and includes a user interface for interaction.
+This project provides functionalities for creating Sudoku boards, adding and removing numbers, and includes a user interface through terminal for interaction.

 ## Primary Functionalities